 Equalising inheritances and matching the wider plan

-- Protects sentimental assets from forced sale.
+- Protects sentimental assets and the family home from forced sale.

 | Issue | Benefit of insurance in trust | Consideration |